nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 }
 ```

 The ray may intersect with the plane of the door outside the current cell, in which case `doorX` will be less than 0 or greater than or equal to 1.
-In that case we should return false and continue advancing the ray:
+In that case, we should return false and continue advancing the ray:

 ```typescript
 if (doorX < 0 || doorX >= 1) {